 On-Call Engineer Incident Load

-A deploy landing while the on-call engineer is already managing two active incidents means slower response if something goes wrong.
-The agent checks PagerDuty or Opsgenie for the current on-call roster and their open incident count over the past 48 hours.
-High fatigue scores trigger an automatic WATCH or HOLD.
+A deploy landing on top of an on-call already managing two open incidents means slower response when something else breaks.
+The agent reads PagerDuty or Opsgenie for the current rotation and pulls open and recently-resolved incident counts over the last 48 hours.
+High fatigue forces a WATCH or HOLD.
+Responder bandwidth is a deployment signal, not a soft factor.

-This is the heaviest signal.
-The agent parses your Terraform state files, CloudFormation stacks, or Kubernetes manifests to build a runtime dependency graph.
-It then traces which downstream services, databases, and queues are affected by the resources being modified.
-A change to a shared VPC security group has a fundamentally different blast radius than a change to a single Lambda function.[2]
+The heaviest signal.
+The agent parses Terraform state, CloudFormation stacks, or Kubernetes manifests into a runtime dependency graph, then traces which downstream services, databases, and queues the modified resources actually reach.
+A change to a shared VPC security group has nothing in common with a change to one Lambda, and the score has to reflect that.[2]

 Seven-Day Incident Rate

-If the target service has experienced multiple incidents in the past week, deploying additional changes compounds instability.
-The agent pulls incident history from your ITSM tool and weights recent incidents by severity.
-A service with two P2s in the last three days gets a dramatically higher risk score than one that has been stable for months.
+If the target service has been unstable in the past week, layering more change onto it compounds the instability.
+The agent pulls incident history from the ITSM tool, weights by severity, then applies a recency decay.
+A service with two P2s in the last 72 hours scores radically different from one that has been quiet for a quarter.

 Outstanding P2 Bugs

-Deploying at 4:47 PM on a Friday before a holiday weekend is a different proposition than deploying Tuesday at 10 AM.
-The agent calculates hours until end-of-business Friday, checks for company holidays, and factors in the geographic distribution of your on-call team.
-This is not superstition — it is staffing reality.
+Deploying at 4:47 PM on a Friday before a holiday weekend is structurally different from deploying Tuesday at 10 AM.
+Not because Friday is cursed, but because the responder pool shrinks, the on-call engineer is one person, and any incident that does land has to survive the weekend on whoever happens to be carrying the pager.
+The agent calculates hours to end-of-business Friday, checks the company holiday calendar, and factors in the geographic spread of the on-call team.
+Staffing reality, not superstition.

-Building the Blast Radius Estimator from IaC Topology
+Building the Blast Radius Estimator From IaC State

-The blast radius estimator is the most technically involved component of the pre-deploy risk score, and it deserves its own treatment.
-The core idea is straightforward: parse your Infrastructure-as-Code state to build a directed acyclic graph of resource dependencies, then calculate how many nodes are reachable from the set of resources being modified.
+Blast radius is the heaviest signal and the most technically involved component of the score.
+It earns its own treatment.
+The mechanism is straightforward: parse Infrastructure-as-Code state into a directed acyclic graph of resource dependencies, then count how many nodes are reachable from the set of resources the deploy modifies.

-For Terraform, the starting point is terraform graph or parsing the state file directly.
-The open-source blast-radius tool pioneered interactive visualization of these dependency graphs using d3.js.[2]
-For production risk scoring, you want the graph data without the visualization — pipe terraform graph -type=plan into a parser that extracts nodes and edges, then run a breadth-first traversal from the changed resources.[3]
+For Terraform, the entry point is terraform graph or parsing the state file directly.
+The open-source blast-radius project pioneered interactive visualization of these dependency graphs in d3.js.[2]
+For production scoring you do not need the visualization — pipe terraform graph -type=plan into a parser that extracts nodes and edges, then run a breadth-first traversal from the changed resources outward.[3]

-For CloudFormation, the approach differs slightly.
-CloudFormation stacks expose DependsOn relationships explicitly, and you can query the stack's resource list via the AWS API.
-The key addition is cross-stack references — when one stack exports a value that another imports, the dependency is implicit but the blast radius is real.
-Your parser needs to follow Fn::ImportValue references across stack boundaries.[5]
+CloudFormation behaves differently.
+Stacks expose DependsOn relationships explicitly, and the AWS API returns the stack's resource list on demand.
+The trap is cross-stack references: when one stack exports a value another imports, the dependency is implicit but the blast radius is real.
+The parser has to follow Fn::ImportValue references across stack boundaries, or the score under-reads coupling that production absolutely respects.[5]

 The scoring formula weights direct dependents more heavily than transitive ones, with a decay factor at each hop.
-A change that directly affects 3 services and transitively touches 12 more scores differently than one that directly affects 12 services with no transitive reach.
+A change that hits 3 services directly and reaches 12 more transitively scores differently from one that hits 12 services directly with no transitive reach.
+Same node count, very different blast radius.

 resourceId: string;